AdvancedCustomFields/docs/functions/acf_register_block.md

   ```

 - **mode**
   (String) (Optional) The display mode for your block.
-Avaialble settings are "auto", "preview" or "edit".
+Available settings are "auto", "preview" and "edit".
 Defaults to "auto".
   **auto**: Preview is shown by default but changes to edit form when block is selected.
   **preview**: Preview is always shown.
 Edit form appears in sidebar when block is selected.
   **edit**: Edit form is always shown.

+  Note.
+When in "preview" or "edit" modes, an icon will appear in the block toolbar to toggle between modes.
   ```
   'mode' => 'auto',
   ```

 - **align**
   (String) (Optional) The default block alignment.
-Avaialble settings are "left", "center", "right", "wide" and "full".
+Available settings are "left", "center", "right", "wide" and "full".
 Defaults to an empty string.
   ```
   'align' => 'full',
   ```